 This isn’t much different than those who feel safe carrying a gun with a valid concealed carry permit.
-Berry Law Firm has multiple attorneys with concealed carry permits and have felt safe carrying a gun since their deployment.
+Berry Law has multiple attorneys with concealed carry permits and have felt safe carrying a gun since their deployment.

 Lawyers, guns and money

 Ultimately the 4th Amendment guarantees freedom against unreasonable search and seizures.
 Criminal defense lawyers are often experts in the area of constitutional law and can easily detect an unlawful search or arrest.
-At Berry Law Firm, we have defended individual’s rights to carry cash and firearms, including people with numerous guns or millions of dollars in cash.
+At Berry Law, we have defended individual’s rights to carry cash and firearms, including people with numerous guns or millions of dollars in cash.